Cetis/intelligent-campus/udd/booking.md

 ## REQUESTED_CAPACITY
 ### Description
-The capacity used for booking the event.
-Usually this is the number of people expected in this event
+The capacity used for booking the booking.
+Usually this is the number of people expected in this booking

 ### Purpose
 Analytics